finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

     api_instance = api_client_factory.build(lusid.PortfoliosApi)
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the portfolios.
 Defaults to returning the latest version              of each portfolio if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing portfolios; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the transaction type, specify \"type eq 'Transaction'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)